On this page

 Many super funds allow unlimited switches (or at least one switch each day), while others only allow one switch each week.
-Super funds also monitor investment options for abnormal transactions and can delay, limit or reject a switch request if a super fund believes a member is seeking to make short-term gains, or if the investment switch could have an adverse impact on other members.
+Super funds also monitor investment options for abnormal transactions and can delay, limit or reject a switch request if it believes a fund member is seeking to make short-term gains, or if the investment switch could have an adverse impact on other fund members.

 2. What are the costs (if any) of switching?

-There is usually no administration fee to make an investment switch, but you may incur transaction costs (buy/sell costs) moving between some investment options (particularly shares).
-(For more information about buy/sell costs, see SuperGuide article, Buy/sell spread costs: Why these charges may shrink your super.)
+Often your super fund will not charge you an administration fee when you make an investment switch, but you may be charged transaction costs (such as a buy/sell spread) when moving between some investment options (particularly shares).
 If your investment option includes term deposits, there may be early withdrawal penalties when switching.